These baked cheese curds make a wonderful low carb snack or appetizer for sharing!

 I'd never had cheese curds before moving to the US!
 I remember sitting in a bar with friends and asking what they were.
 They pretty much fell over themselves to order some for me to try!
 The problem with them is that although you can eat them cold, they can be a bit bland, and well, squeaky!
 The usual method of preparing them is coating them in batter and deep frying.
 So I knew I needed to find a low carb batter alternative, and as I never deep fry anything, I decided to bake them.

-My first idea was to use an almond flour/flax meal combination that I used in my Chicken Tenders recipe, but I didn’t want that nutty taste.
+My first idea was to use an almond flour/flax meal combination that I used in my Chicken Tenders recipe, but I didn't want that nutty taste.
 In the end I tried a seasoned grated Parmesan mixture – because more cheese is, well, more cheese!
-It’s an informal snack to share with friends, or prepare a few at a time and just eat them all on your own!
+It's an informal snack to share with friends, or prepare a few at a time and just eat them all on your own – you'll love these baked cheese curds recipe!

 Beat a couple of eggs together in a bowl, and add the cheese curds.
 Turn them over in the egg so that the cheese is fully coated.